foundations-fall-2016/session2/README.md

 mapClicker.addEventListener('click', show);

 function show(e) {
-  popOver.classList.toggle('showme');
+  popOver.classList.toggle('showme'); // NEW
   e.preventDefault();
 }
 ```

 Take a look at [the power](https://www.nytimes.com/interactive/2019/01/07/nyregion/output-closing-brooklyn-memories.html) of `classList`.
-Compare this to [http://www.w3schools.com/jquery/jquery_animate.asp](http://www.w3schools.com/jquery/jquery_animate.asp).
-The latter is an example of JavaScript animation, the former is CSS animation.
-Generally speaking, CSS animation is smoother than JavaScript animation due to GPU optimization..

 If we want to manipulate the display of other items based on the presence of the popover we need to add the showme class higher up in the DOM.